 Good backlinking processes – and how to find and obtain good backlinks – is a massive subject on its own and an area of SEO that takes time and effort to master.
 But even before you take all that on its crucial, you know just who is currently linking to your site and whether or not the links you do have are helping or harming your chances of ranking well in the SERPs.

 As we mentioned, good link building practices have changed a lot.
 Years ago, it was not considered terrible to obtain links in slightly devious ways – buying links has ALWAYS been against Google Webmaster Guidelines though, since day one – and people did so.
 They would exploit things like the comment sections in blog posts to leave a ‘stealth link’ or place links on high authority sites using ‘backdoor’ methods that were, even back then, questionable.

 And yes, people bought links anyway, including people who are claiming that they were providing an SEO service for clients.
 And those links, if they are still on your site, have probably already hurt you in the SERPs and you don’t even know it.

 That’s why conducting an extensive link audit is a must.
 The very basics you must consider for each link include:

 Where did the link come from?
 Is the site a reputable one, or considered spammy?
-Links to PBNs = private blog networks – can be a real problem, as PBNs were once considered ‘OK’ by Google (many years ago) but are now penalised against and considered spam, as are any links placed on them.
+Links to PBNs = private blog networks – can be a real problem, as PBNs were once considered ‘OK’ by Google (many years ago) even if it is created by using best VPN, but are now penalised against and considered spam, as are any links placed on them.
 Lots of those sites are gone now, but many remain, and any links you placed (or someone placed for you) may be damaging your site.